 The Follow-Up rate measures the extent to which the students of an LEA or school pursue gainful opportunities after graduation.
-Points in this category are awarded to graduates who meet one of the four identified categories in the indicator: college enrollment, trade/technical school, employment, and/or military service.
+Points in this category are awarded to graduates who meet one of the five identified categories in the indicator: college enrollment, trade/technical school, employment, military service, and/or National or Community Service or Peace Corps.